 2018-2019 School Fees

-St. Augustine School Plan for Continued Growth 2017-20
+St. Augustine School Plan for Continuous Growth 2018-21

 The success of St. Augustine School rests in the dynamic partnership of parents, students, teachers and support staff working together to build a strong Catholic school community.
 This partnership is strengthened through our common desire to deepen and live our Catholic Faith.